 Please get in touch with your client manager or funding program staff to discuss your needs.
 If you don’t know who best to speak with, contact our reception email and general telephone line and you will be directed to the right place.

-Given these extraordinary circumstances we will be as flexible as possible with reporting and acquittals for Creative Victoria grants, please contact program staff to discuss your needs.
+Given these extraordinary circumstances we will be as flexible as possible with reporting and acquittals, please contact program staff to discuss your needs.

 For organisations that receive funding through the Organisations Investment Program, outcomes reporting for 2020 has been suspended.